Diketene/wigcpp/README.md

-# WIGCPP: A Wigner-3j 6j and 9j Symbol Calculator Wrintten in C++ 17
+# Wigcpp: A Wigner-3j 6j and 9j Symbol Calculator Wrintten in C++ 17

 ## Citation